 Explore our website and learn more about The Biosimilars Generation and what the use of biosimilar medicines means for Canadians.

 1 Canadian Institute for Health Information.
-Prescribed Drug Spending in Canada, 2019: A Focus on Public Drug Programs.
-Ottawa, ON: CIHI; 2019.
-Page 13
+Prescribed Drug Spending in Canada, 2020.
+Ottawa, ON: CIHI; 2020.
+Page 8

 3 Canadian Institute for Health Information.
-Prescribed Drug Spending in Canada, 2019: A Focus on Public Drug Programs.
-Ottawa, ON: CIHI; 2019.
-Page 9
+Prescribed Drug Spending in Canada, 2021.
+Ottawa, ON: CIHI; 2022.
+Infographic

 4 Health Canada Biosimilars Fact Sheet